 There's been a lot of talk lately about what, and where, the First Family eats.
-Whether it's about their
+Whether it's about their organic garden, their

 Why do we suddenly care so much about what's on our president's plate in the most literal sense?
 In part, of course, because there's a star quality to the Obamas, a sense of glamour mixed with down-to-earth niceness, but it's also a sign of the globalized times.
 People are realizing that, as Mark Bittman writes, food matters.
 It matters in ethical, environmental, and yes, political ways.
 (At Gourmet, Barry Estabrook writes a great weekly column called " Politics of the Plate" that delves into many of these issues.)
 So while we once saw it as a sign of power and prestige to demand exotic and expensive menu options regardless of their source, that now comes across as selfish, or at least clueless.

 Searching through Proquest's historical newspaper database, I came across a Washington Post article by John J. Daly, titled "Dining Was an Art in Those Days."
 It paints a rosy picture of an old boys' club of military and political bigwigs that gathered often in the late 1800s and early 1900s to sup on canvasback duck, diamondback terrapins, and "rough and ready oysters."
 The reporter interviewed the sole survivor of this so-called Canvasback Club about the "glory days" of "good dining and good wining" in Washington, a time when "colored boys walked along Pennsylvania Avenue with the birds slung over slumping shoulders, selling them at 25 cents apiece."
 The club met at Harvey's Restaurant, the famous oyster house which played host to every president from Grant to FDR.